Hoyt Wilhelm: Legacy

 Wilhelm was known as a "relief ace", and his teams used him in a new way that became a trend.
 Rather than bringing in a relief pitcher only when the starting pitcher had begun to struggle, teams increasingly called upon their relief pitchers toward the end of any close game.
 Wilhelm was the first relief pitcher elected to the Baseball Hall of Fame.

 He is also remembered as one of the most successful and "probably the most famous 'old' player in history."
 Although, due largely to his military service, Wilhelm did not debut in the major leagues until he was already 29 years old, he nonetheless managed to appear in 21 major league seasons.
 He earned the nickname "Old Folks" while he still had more than a decade left in his playing career.
 He was the oldest player in Major League Baseball for each of his final seven seasons.

 Former teammate Moose Skowron commented on Wilhelm's key pitch, saying, "Hoyt was a good guy, and he threw the best knuckleball I ever saw.
 You never knew what Hoyt's pitch would do.
 I don't think he did either."
 Baseball executive Roland Hemond agreed, saying, "Wilhelm's knuckleball did more than anyone else's ...
 There was so much action on it."

 Before Wilhelm, the knuckleball was primarily mixed in to older pitchers' repertoires at the end of their careers to offset their slowing fastballs and to reduce stress on their arms, thereby extending their careers.
 Wilhelm broke with tradition when he began throwing the pitch as a teenager and threw it nearly every pitch.
 The New York Times linked his knuckleball with that of modern pitcher R. A. Dickey, as Wilhelm taught pitcher Charlie Hough the knuckleball in 1971, and Hough taught it to Dickey while coaching with the Texas Rangers.

+Wilhelm appeared as a special guest on the September 22, 1954 episode of the CBS television show, I've Got a Secret.